Azure/azure-api-style-guide/docs/azure-ruleset.md

 Schema names should be Pascal case.

+### az-security-definition-description

+Security definition / security scheme should have a description.

 ### az-success-response-body

 All success responses except 202 and 204 should define a response body.